erelson/numa3/README.md

 There are some definite challenges, such that everything might just not work in a competition environment.
 Some that come to mind as of early 2024:
 - Wifi communication in the Robogames environment could very totally break the ability to do ROS stuff.
+- The laser scanner's field of view is partially blocked.
+Hopefully enough stuff can be seen to still navigate!
+- The laser scanner is presumed to need protection from BBs.
+Testing so far shows that a polycarbonate shield still lets about 2/3rds of the laser scan points successfully be registered.
+Hopefully that's enough to still navigate!